-Tattoos are painful, but the removal process is way worse.
-Make sure that you think about this for a little while first.
-There are a few things you want to do, and a few things you want to avoid when you actually consider getting a tattoo.
+Tattoos are painful, but the removal process is way worse, so make sure that you think about this for a little while first.
+There are a few things you want to do and a few things you want to avoid when you're actually consider getting a tattoo.

 So, you are really committed to getting some ink done?
-Good for you!!
-I have two tattoos and I love them both!
-There are things you need to do first, though.
+Good for you!
+I have two tattoos, and I love them both!
+But if you want to end up with a tattoo you'll love for years to come, there are things you need to do before getting inked.

-- Do your research.
-You need to find a reputable shop, that does quality work.
-That shop up the street may be close, but if you walk in and it looks like a before picture for a Terminex ad, you might want to look somewhere else.
+You need to find a reputable shop that does quality work.
+The shop up the street may be close, but if you walk in and it looks like a before picture for a Terminex ad, you might want to look somewhere else.
 Talk to people you know who have already had ink done.
-Ask them about their experiences, good or bad.
+Ask them about their experiences, both good and bad.
 People who have several tattoos usually have a person they go to specifically, and there's usually a good reason why.
 Check out websites for artists.
 A lot of tattoo artists have pages on popular social networking sites where you can check out their work, ask questions, get feedback from clients, and get a feel for what style they specialize in.

 My TattoosClick thumbnail to view full-size

 I figured I would share my experiences to give you an idea of what I dealt with.
-I only have two tattoos, but each was a far different experience.
-I have included pictures of my two tattoos, plus some other artwork by my favorite tattoo artist.
+I only have a few tattoos, but each experience was unique.
+I have included pictures of my tattoos and some other artwork by my favorite tattoo artist below.

 My first tattoo was a birthday present to myself.
 I was visiting my mother for a month.
-My mother, my sister and my step-father had all gotten ink done at the shop I went to, with mixed results.
+She, my sister, and my stepfather had all gotten ink done at the shop I went to with mixed results.
 They all liked the end result, but the process is where their experiences differed.
 My sister had already gotten several tattoos, and she said it was painless and didn't take very long.
-My mother had gotten one tattoo a few years before, but this was a bit bigger than her previous work, and said it was a bit more painful.
-My step-father had never gotten a tattoo before, and he said that it hurt quite a bit.
+My mother had gotten one tattoo a few years before, but this was a bit bigger than her previous work, and she said it was a bit more painful.
+My stepfather had never gotten a tattoo before, and he said that it hurt quite a bit.
 Everyone responds to pain differently, and no one will experience the same thing.

 After my sister passed away, we had all decided to get tattoos in her memory.
-My sister loved penguins, and was a huge fan of the cartoon character, Chilly Willy.
+My sister loved penguins and was a huge fan of the cartoon character, Chilly Willy.
 I chose to get a Chilly Willy tattoo in her memory.
 The cost was about average (around $125), and it took about an hour.
-I got that tattoo on my back, on my left shoulder.
+I got that tattoo on the back of my left shoulder.
 It hurt a little at first, but then it just felt like someone was giving me a really good back-scratching.
 It felt really good, actually.
 I know that may sound strange.
 The only part that did hurt was the shading he did at the end.
 That was a little painful.
 All-in-all, it was a good experience for my first tattoo.

 Other Tattoos By Chris PartainClick thumbnail to view full-size